-Since 1999, Superior HealthPlan has steadily grown into a statewide leader in healthcare, now offering nine unique products to 1.7 million members across Texas.
+Since 1999, Superior HealthPlan has steadily grown into a statewide leader in healthcare, now offering nine unique products to about 2 million members across Texas.
 Yet Superior’s purpose of transforming the health of the community, one person at a time, has remained unchanged.

-With 1.7 million members, Superior puts members first.
-Watch the videos below to see how.
+Superior HealthPlan puts members first.
+Watch these videos to see how.

 Quality.
 Since 2015, Superior HealthPlan has been one of the top-rated Medicaid plans in Texas, earning a rating of 3.5 or higher on a 5.0 scale on the National Committee for Quality Assurance (NCQA) Medicaid Health Insurance Plan Ratings.
 This includes a rating of 3.5 for 2022.

 Member satisfaction.
-According to a 2020 survey, 91% of members said they were satisfied with how quickly they received care.
-Nearly 90% of customers said they were happy with the health plan overall.
+According to a 2022 survey, 90% of members said they were satisfied with how quickly they received care.
+Additionally, more than 95% of members said they were satisfied with Superior’s customer service.”